neuefische/web-exercises/sessions/js-fetch-and-asyncawait/color-clue/README.md

-# Fetch with star wars cards
+# Fetch with random color clue

 To be clear: Fetching data can be frightening at the beginning.
 But don't worry, we are going to make you familiar with the syntax and it will be fine ;)